You performed a search for: Skills / Experience: Friendly & Outgoing

 Simcoe County, including Collingwood, Midland, Penetanguishene and Orillia

-Gilbert Centre for Social and Support Services, Barrie Office
+Gilbert Centre for Social and Support Services, Barrie Office, Gilbert Centre for Social and Support Services - Administration

 Barrie

-The Gilbert Centre's volunteer program is on hold due to COVID-19 until further notice.
-Volunteers assist with:
+The Gilbert Centre's volunteer program is on hold until further notice.

 Spinal Cord Injury Ontario [Central East], Barrie, Barrie Regional Office